stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 While your Protagonist’s personal Resources can prove helpful during an adventure, there are practical limits to the number of times that items can be pulled from it during a single adventure.

 After each Resources test resulting in success, place a check mark in one of the Resource Check boxes on the Protagonist’s character sheet.
-When all the boxes are full, the Protagonist’s resources pool is temporarily exhausted and can’t contribute anything more until he or she has some downtime to replenish or reorganize it (see **Replenishing Resources, Removing Checkmarks**, page 23).
+When all the boxes are full, the Protagonist’s resources pool is temporarily exhausted and can’t contribute anything more until he or she has some downtime to replenish or reorganize it (see [[#Replenishing Resources, Removing Checkmarks]]).

 ### Pooling Resources